zoriya/blog/content/blogs/vim/index.md

 {{< /alert >}}

-## The present of vim and closing notes
+## Closing notes: the present of vim

 I focused on core vim stuff that could solve some of my issues with traditional IDEs but vim in itself is a far more modern editor than you might think.
 A fork of vim called [neovim](https://github.com/neovim/neovim) supports lsp (tools that creates autocompletion, go to definition, formatting, diagnostics...), treesitter (a fast and powerful code parser/highlighter), debuggers...